ashrafulalam005/BMI-calculator-with-html-css-and-javascript/README.md

 1. Open the `index.html` file in your web browser.
 2. Enter your weight and height in the input fields.
-3. Then press the "Calculate BMI" button.
+3. Then press the "Calculate" button.
 4. The application will instantly display your BMI and category.
+5. It shows your BMI, stage of your BMI and gives advice according to your BMI.
-5. Enter different weight and height and again press the "Calculate BMI" button.
+6. Enter different weight and height and again press the "Calculate" button.
 It will show you the updated BMI instantly.

 ## Technologies Used
 <br>